+1. Co ourse Identificat ion

+1. 0 Credit hours: ( 3 )

+2. 0 Course type

+Α. □University □College ☑ Department □Track □Others

+В. ⊠ Required □Electi ive

-1. Credit hours: (3) 2.
-Course type A. □University □College ☑ Department □Track □Others B. ☑ Required □Elective 3.
-Level/year at which this course is offered: (7)
+3. L evel/year at wh ich this cours e is offered: (7)

-4. Course general Description:
+4. ( Course general D Description:

-Sociolinguistics is an interdisciplinary branch of linguistics which deals with all aspects of the interrelationships between language and society.
+Anal of the This Socious speed lang Discussions Should Communication and the Third Socious Should Communication and the Socious Should Co Sociolinguistics is an interdisciplinary branch of linguistics which deals with all aspects of the interrelationships between language and society.
 As such, it shares several boundaries with neighboring fields such as Discourse Analysis, Pragmatics, Sociology, Anthropology, etc. Although there is a lot of interrelations and overlaps, each of these sub-disciplines, has its own interests and perspectives.
 This course aims to acquaint students with the central theories, approaches, ideas, terms and methods of Sociolinguistics.
-Among the many topics that could be covered in this course are: language variation, dialect, sociolect, idiolect, jargon/ argot, taboo and euphemism, pidgins and creoles, code-choice and code -switching, speech acts, addressing, and politeness.
+Among the many topics that could be covered in this course are: language variation, dialect, sociolect, idiolect, jargon/argot, taboo and euphemism, pidgins and creoles, code-choice and code -switching, speech acts, addressing, and politeness.
 In addition it will include common sociolinguistics issues such as: language and gender, language and thought / culture, language and politics, ethnicity, power and ideology, Discourse Practices/Orders, and some particular Conversational Analysis issues.
 New trends in sociolinguistics should also be addressed in the course (e.g. the role of technology in current sociolinguistic research, Community of Practice, etc.).

+5. F Pre-requirement ts for this cou rse (if any):

+Intr oduction to Ling guistics ENGL 215

-5. Pre-requirements for this course (if any):
+6. 0 Co-requisites for this course (if any):

+Noi ne